The Stolen Girl

 The Stolen Girl is a 2025 British crime drama series starring Denise Gough, Holliday Grainger and Ambika Mod.
 Directed by Eva Husson, it is an adaptation by Catherine Moulton of the novel Playdate by Alex Dahl (2020).
-The series was released on 16 April 2025 Disney+ internationally and on both Freeform and Hulu in the US.
+The series was released on 16 April 2025 on Disney+ internationally and on both Freeform and Hulu in the US.
+The five 60-minute episodes were broadcast on free-to-air in the UK at prime time on Wednesdays during March 2026 on ITV1.

-Synopsis
+Premise

-A Europe-wide hunt ensues after a woman realises her daughter has been kidnapped from a play date.
+Playdate follows a mother of two whose life is upended when she agrees to let her nine-year-old daughter attend a sleepover at her new best friend’s house.
+The next day, upon picking her up, she discovers that the seemingly beautiful home is actually a holiday rental and her daughter has gone missing.
+The story follows a manhunt across Europe as she searches for her child.